mwwalrath/ExtraHop/VLAN Down Detector/README.md

 1. **Metric zero-value gap.** All ExtraHop metric types silently discard zero values.
 If `EMIT_ACTIVE_VLAN_METRIC` is enabled and all active VLANs disappear, the metric just stops appearing in dashboards rather than showing zero.
 The zero guard (`active.length > 0`) prevents a wasted API call but doesn't solve the underlying platform behavior.

 2. **Top-level metric only.** The active VLAN count is a top-level snapshot metric (`Network.metricAddSnap`), not a detail metric.
 It shows total count, not per-VLAN status.
 Per-VLAN dashboard tracking would require `Network.metricAddDetailSnap` with VLAN ID as the key.
-About 10 lines of code to add if PNC wants it.
+About 10 lines of code to add if [Customer] wants it.

 3. **Empty participants array.** The original trigger used `{ object: System.ipaddr, role: 'offender' }` as a participant, but this format is not documented in the API.
 The API docs only show `Flow.client.offender` style objects, which aren't available on TIMER_30SEC.
 Empty array is safe and documented.
 Worth testing in QA to see how the detection renders without a participant device.